MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  If you set this policy to Enabled or leave it unset, Google Chrome can use native messaging hosts installed at the user level.
+  If you set this policy to Enabled or leave it unset, Microsoft Edge can use native messaging hosts installed at the user level.

-If you set this policy to Disabled, Google Chrome can only use these hosts if they're installed at the system level.
+If you set this policy to Disabled, Microsoft Edge can only use these hosts if they're installed at the system level.

   #### Supported features: